Diff-Shadow: Global-guided Diffusion Model for Shadow Removal: Related Works

-\paragraph{Shadow and Non-Shadow Consistency.} Shadow removal presents a unique challenge in that shadows corrupt only parts of an image, while abundant uncorrupted information remains in non-shadowed regions.
+\textbf{Shadow and Non-Shadow Consistency.} Shadow removal presents a unique challenge in that shadows corrupt only parts of an image, while abundant uncorrupted information remains in non-shadowed regions.
 However, previous methods~\cite{le2019shadow,le2020shadow} focused only on local shadow or non-shadow regions, leading to severe artifacts around shadow boundaries and inconsistent brightness between shadow and non-shadow areas.
 More recent approaches leverage contextual information from both shadow and non-shadow areas of the image to inform the shadow removal process.
 For instance, DeshadowNet~\cite{qu2017deshadownet} incorporates multi-scale information to expand the receptive field, leveraging texture and appearance information across the image.
 Chen~\emph{et al.} proposed CANet~\cite{chen2021canet}, using an external patch-matching module to discover texture relationships.
+Jin~\emph{et al.} proposed SG-ShadowNet~\cite{wan2022style}, reformulating shadow removal as an intra-image style transfer problem to harmonize de-shadowed regions with non-shadow areas.
 Guo~\emph{et al.} introduced ShadowFormer~\cite{guo2023shadowformer}, incorporating a Shadow-Interaction Module in the transformer to model the global texture.
 Related but divergent, we propose the Reweight Cross Attention module injected into the diffusion model, empowering it with global textural relationship modeling.